Igloo round and barrel rectangular domes floor types. Dome, arch, vault shapes circular brickwork.

 and fire positions diagram.

-In refractory industries; metallurgy, cooking or ceramic - huge, big and small furnaces, ovens or kilns (high or low heat) firebrick hot face chambers use rectangular or square floor shapes with walls and arched ceiling - vault, they are easier to make and last very long.
-In my work with refractory for large metal companies or other small ones, it would be hard to imagine them using igloo shape chambers.
-Technically not space wise, round floor chambers will do the job the same way when in a production but these domes are harder and costly to build properly.
-When built improperly igloos won't last, other case would be if you plan to experiment with short term wood oven or use it only rarely.
+In refractory industries; metallurgy, cooking or ceramics - huge, big and small furnaces, ovens or kilns (high or low heat levels), firebrick hot face chambers, use rectangular or square floor shapes with straight walls and arched ceilings - vault, these are easier to make and last very long.
+In my work with refractory for large metal companies or other small ones, it would be hard to imagine them using round igloo or the otherwise lovely half avocado shape chambers.

-Barrel rectangle domes and Igloo shape domes will heat up in the same time (more on this is further below.)
-In small home ovens, or 4m x 4m large bakery ovens with single firebox, wood fire distributes its heat energy in rays by radiating covering the dome very evenly no matter where you put the fire in your chamber; sides, middle or at the back, heat energy penetrates evenly into dense firebricks, cladding, up, down, left, right, rear corners, door (only insulation slows it.)
-It is the same while cooking, heat radiates across the chamber evenly, heat rays from right side wall reach the left side wall having same power across all corners, rays have far-reaching fingers ;o)
+Barrel rectangle domes and round brick oven shape domes will heat up in the same time (more on this is explained in detail further below.)
+In small home ovens, or even in those 4m x 4m large bakery ovens with single firebox located on one side below the hearth height level, wood fire distributes its heat energy in rays by radiating covering the dome very evenly no matter where you put the fire in your chamber; sides, middle or at the back, heat energy penetrates evenly into dense firebricks, cladding, up, down, left, right, rear corners, door (called radiant energy) and only insulation stops it.

 If you wanted to speed up heating time in traditional wood fired oven, you would have to make the dome walls thinner and oven will heat up only 10-15 minutes quicker, but then it cools down faster, so you can use it mostly only for pizza while fire or red embers are alive.
 Well insulated or not, use of an oven with thin refractory thermal mass is limited.

-Standard firebrick has high bulk density 1860kg/m³ hence very high mass thermal conductivity @ 750°C is 1.03 W/m.°K, alumina content 26% and meant to withstand in 1350°C - 2400°F continuous use, high duty very appropriate for wood burning ovens!
+Standard firebrick has high bulk density 1860kg/m3 hence very high mass thermal conductivity @ 750°C is 1.03 W/m.°K, alumina content 26% and meant to withstand in 1350°C - 2400°F continuous use, high duty very appropriate for wood burning ovens!
 Henceforth, higher alumina content makes firebricks double the price, you can use them but application for these suits to face very high heat in e.g. melting metals and not to increase heat storage capacity in wood ovens.
 Firebricks are made of natural best refractory "fire clay", like ceramic, they form wood oven chamber of many fragments.
-It is different in large blocks of cast-able cast ovens, here high alumina airset cements must be used to bond the mixture particles and/or to avoid material pealing onto pizzas etc. (large blocks are also prone to cracking created by heat differences in material.
+It is different in large blocks of cast-able cast ovens, here high alumina air-set cements must be used to bond the mixture particles and/or to avoid material pealing onto pizzas etc. (large blocks are also prone to cracking created by heat differences in material.
 In any type of dome use firebrick floor.)

-(→ Top range dense kiln refractory has mass 2100kg/m³, higher amount alumina 38 - 40%, 1550°C, and conductivity is not much different @ 750°C is 1.07 - 1.13 W/m.°K - qualities not as much for wood ovens, these are used when the hot face is yellow - beyond red hot color 20 Orton Cone plus.
+(→ Top range dense kiln refractory has mass 2100kg/m3, higher amount alumina 38 - 40%, 1550°C, and conductivity is not much different @ 750°C is 1.07 - 1.13 W/m.°K - qualities not as much for wood ovens, these are used when the hot face is yellow - beyond red hot color 20 Orton Cone plus.
 To empty after treatments these furnaces must cool down slowly while being closed, especially just in the cooking temperature the 200°C range is critical when silica starts to shrink and so cracks in brittle material would develop in faster cooling, metallurgists could tell you about it when they loose expensive refractory shelves.)
 More physical properties numbers for all firebrick grades from 18% to 40% of alumina content in fire bricks.
+Plus soapstone thermal data - soapstone is also very commonly used.

 Thicker/wider refractory oven walls are good for ecology, planet, firewood amount usage, oven efficiency, your pocket and cooking variety.
 E.g. you start to do pizzas in the same time as in thinner wall dome, but when your walls have bigger heat absorbing mass, then while you make pizzas in higher pizza making temperature the dome is continuing to absorb more heat energy as it has bigger heat absorbing capacity available.
-When you stop to make pizzas embers may be left to die down and your oven will be hot for longer time.
+When you stop to make pizzas embers may be left to die out and your oven will be hot for longer time.
 This is very practical for many other activities after pizzas if you go for quality.
 After fire is left to die down, you will roast or bake cakes or breads in previous heat energy stored for 5 hours.
 Still after that use additional 10 hours for fruits or halved tomatoes drying time, for your toppings, all home made!

 Evenings during the busy week days when you cook something quick for dinner, your oven with thick firing chamber walls will be cooling down much longer.
 Positive again, because if you are like me and fire the next day again your oven will still be warm the next evening and new firing time drops to 30 - 40 minutes while taking shower.
 Place great-marinated chicken pieces in and return to take them out in 15 minutes (i can not have pizza daily) and be with family, directly or indirectly more mass is better for cooking and other activities.